modelstar-labs/docs/docs/tutorials/churn-prediction-inside-snowflake/index.md

 Business value will not be realized until the analyst team figures out how to prevent customers from leaving and provide actionable items, such as a new pricing model or post-sale support term.
 In this tutorial, we show a classifier model that can rank feature importance, which can be used as a good starting point to drill down what really matters to churn.

-### Modelstar AutoML streamlines churn predction modeling
+### Modelstar AutoML streamlines churn prediction modeling

 Modelstar provides an AutoML solution to enable SQL users to automatically obtain the best model trained from 12 ML algorithms.
 The 2 SQL commands `train_binary_classifier` (for model training) and `predict_binary_classifier` (for inference) automate the churn analysis process.
 They're developed based on our favorite open source Python AutoML library: `PyCaret`.
 It supports a large data scientist community (~7K GitHub Stars), and is widely used in industry (~1M downloads /month).